Author Interview with Gavin L. Hill

 Q: What’s the best compliment that you’ve ever received about your writing?

 A: Thankfully I have only ever received compliments about my work.
 I don’t know if that’s because I’m a good writer or because they simply don’t want to hurt my feelings.
 Some have told me that I have inspired them to write, to chase a dream, while others have wondered what it must be like to come up with so many new ideas all the time.
 My goal has always been to help and to inspire others, and if my writing does that, then of course I am happy.
 To those who wonder where I get all these ideas from, I can only say I am not alone, that God is constantly carving the stone that is me.

 Q: What has been your greatest moment as a writer so far?

 A: Oh, there have been so many.
 I guess one of the greatest is that I have been able to travel.
 I am from England, although I live in Sweden.
-I have been a single parent for many years and I work with children, and sadly it’s not the best paid job in the world.
-My books have taken me places though.
+I have been a single parent for many years, and I work with children, and sadly it’s not the best paid job in the world.
+My books have taken me places, though.
 They have taken me to America many times, given me the opportunity to meet my dear friend, Rosie.
-Together we have travelled from state to state, have met many wonderful people, have motivated them and shown them that life is an amazing gift that we all need to cherish.
-Back in 2012 Rosie sent one of my musicals to the White House.
+Together we have traveled from state to state, have met many wonderful people, have motivated them and shown them that life is an amazing gift that we all need to cherish.
+Back in 2012 Rosie sent one of my musicals to The White House.
 I hadn’t expected a reply, although President Obama was gracious enough to listen to the CD and reply in person.
 That was huge for me.
-My greatest moment though was the day I picked up and pen and wrote my first word.
-I was in a bad place, was homeless and high, and had I never found the pen I think death would have found me.
+My greatest moment, though, was the day I picked up a pen and wrote my first word.
+I was in a bad place, was homeless and high, and had I never found the pen, I think death would have found me.